maciejpodemski-cmd/phorest-tests/README.md

 2. Run all tests in the Tests directory robot -d results Tests

-Running Tests in GitHub Actions (Optional)

-This repository can be integrated with GitHub Actions using a workflow such as:
+This repository is integrated with GitHub Actions using a workflow such as:.github/workflows/runPhorestTests.yaml
-.github/workflows/runPhorestTests.yaml
-That workflow can be triggered manually from the Actions tab and runs the same test suite as locally.
-Locally, you can run the equivalent scenario with: